Haverim Lecture Series: God and Women—The Genesis of Femininity

 When & Where

-Founded over twenty-five years ago by Dr. Dwight A. Pryor, JC Studies is an evangelical, non-profit teaching ministry with a passion for acclimating Christians to the life and times of Jesus and the early church.
-Through our educational events leading scholars share their expertise in the language, literature, culture and traditions of Israel during the Second Temple Period, providing fresh insight into the Bible.
+Founded over thirty years ago by Dwight A. Pryor, JC Studies is an evangelical, non-profit teaching ministry with a passion for acclimating Christians to the life and times of Jesus and the early church.
+Through our educational events leading scholars share their expertise in the language, literature, culture and traditions of Israel during the Second Temple Period, providing important insights into sacred scripture, both old and new.